What Are Compostable Plastics? What Businesses Should Know Today

 With approximately 8 million metric tons of plastic entering our oceans annually, scientists and manufacturers have been racing to develop alternatives that don't persist in the environment for hundreds of years.

-Compostable plastics are not just another green trend—they’re a practical solution to the mounting global plastic waste crisis.
+Compostable plastics are not just another green trend, they’re a practical solution to the mounting global plastic waste crisis.
 With only 9% plastic successfully recycled annually in the US, most end up polluting ecosystems or contributing to greenhouse gas emissions in landfills.
-The promise is that Compostable plastics, when disposed of correctly in industrial or home composting systems, offer a way to close this loop by turning waste into valuable compost for agriculture.

-Types of compostable plastics
+Types of compostable plastics: PLA, PHA, & starch-based

-2. PHA (Polyhydroxyalkanoates): Natural, biodegradable polymers produced by microorganisms.
+PHA (Polyhydroxyalkanoates): Natural, biodegradable polymers produced by microorganisms.
 Used in packaging and medical applications.

-The growing demand and market size
+The growing market for compostable packaging

 As environmental awareness rises, consumers and corporations are seeking alternatives to traditional plastics.
 Governments worldwide are implementing stricter regulations against single-use plastics, further driving demand for compostable options.